 Receive media queue status update

-which persists for the duration of the session (and the life of the queue).
-You
+item that persists for the duration of the session (and the life of the queue).

-can learn the status of the queue indicating which item is currently loaded (it
+You can learn the status of the queue indicating which item is currently loaded

-might not be playing), loading, or preloaded.
-You can also get an ordered list
+(it might not be playing), loading, or preloaded.
+You can also get an ordered

 class provides this status information:

 preloadedItemIDproperty - The ID of the item that is currently preloaded, if any.

 loadingItemIDproperty - The ID of the item that is currently loading,

 currentItemIDproperty - The ID of the current queue item, if any.